mewcs/boxes/README.md

 	- The pygame module has among other things a simple 2d-renderer.
 	- Qt could also be used for rendering.

+* Pause and continue.
+	- It should be possible to save the game state.

 * Use the latest stable version of all libraries:
 	- Python 3.3.x
 	- Qt 5.1.x